prosekit/prosekit/aria-ui/plan-02-create-custom-element.md

 ### 1.2 Change the argument order

+update： do not Change the argument order

 Current: `defineCustomElement(setup, props)`
 New: `defineCustomElement(props, setup)`

 The `props` argument comes first because it's the "shape" of the component, while `setup` is the behavior.
 This also reads better when the `extends` keyword precedes it: `class X extends defineCustomElement(PropsDecl, setupFn)`.

 ### 1.3 New `HostElementConstructor` type

+update: 你不需要修改 HostElementConstructor 的类型，没必要

 The return type needs to express that the returned class produces instances of `HostElement & Props`.
 It also needs to include the static `observedAttributes` and `attributeChangedCallback`.
 However, for the `extends` pattern, TypeScript just needs the constructor signature: